bhargavasai9999/Spotify-Clone/README.md

 ## Description

-A simple Spotify clone with basic features.
+A simple Spotify clone with basic features Using React

 ## Table of Contents